Fluticasone relieves symptoms of rhinitis such as a stuffy, runny or itchy nose.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 This will give you a step-by-step guide of how to use the spray/drops, and will also give you a full list of the side-effects which you may experience.

 - Try to remember to use fluticasone regularly, even if your symptoms are controlled.
 If you forget a dose at your usual time, take it as soon as you remember unless your next dose is due.
-If your next dose is due, then have the dose which is due and leave out the forgotten one.
+If your next dose is due then have the dose which is due and leave out the forgotten one.
 Do not 'double up' to make up for a missed dose.

-If you are using fluticasone nose spray
+If you are using fluticasone nasal spray

 - Use the spray in both nostrils.
 Depending upon the brand of spray you are given, it is usual for adults to use two sprays into each nostril once daily (brands Flixonase®, Nasofan®, Avamys®).
 The dose for Dymista® brand is one spray into each nostril twice daily.
 Check the label on the container carefully and make sure you use the correct dose.